-It's their house and you're the waiter, the lap and the sanitation worker rolled into one.
+It's their house and you're the waiter, the cuddler, and the sanitation worker rolled into one.
 A shy, passive cat may be willing to let you lead and will follow you with caution to see what's going on.
 A dominant cat wants you to believe that he's calling the shots and you're falling into line.
-Literally, this line may lead to the window shades, so you can open them and he can do some unfettered sunbathing, or to the back porch so you can let him do some bird-watching through the screen door.
+Literally, this line may lead to the window shades, so you can open them and your companion can do some unfettered sunbathing, or to the back porch so you can let them do some bird-watching through the screen door.

 For all of their skills, cats lack the ability to wave a pennant to tell you that something's up.
 How they get your attention can differ based on your cat's personality.
 The vocal types may yowl while tactile felines may just prod you with a soft poke of a paw.

 You may be immersed in what you're doing around the house and the cat is telling you that it's time to stop and pay him a bit of attention.
-He may just be wanting to see you have a reaction, and thus interact with him.
-Or it could be a mini-crisis, such as you accidentally closed the door to the room housing his litter box.
+Your four-legged friend may just be wanting to see you have a reaction, and thus interact with them.

 The zigzagging is basically the ambulatory equivalent of howling in your ear in the morning so that you'll get up and fill the food bowl.
-If he's learned that this behavior is rewarded with vittles in his tummy, you can expect to keep getting tripped up if you're late with his plate.
+If your four-legged friend learned that this behavior is rewarded with vittles in their tummy, you can expect to keep getting tripped up if you're late with their plate.

 If your cat is constantly begging for food even outside of mealtime, and this is a behavior that's just developed or is accompanied by weight loss, consult your veterinarian.
 A ravenous appetite can be a sign of diabetes, hyperthyroidism, or maldigestion.